leeprovoost/go-curated-resources/README.md

 # go-curated-resources

-A list of useful Go articles, blog posts, projects, etc. I've added a date to each link to show when I've added it to this page.
+A list of useful Go articles, blog posts, projects, etc. that I use during my work.
+I've added a date to each link to show when I've added it to this page.

 ## Reading